McGarvs/cs124/docs/design.md

 * Added a Sort button to sort: Alphabetically, by Creation Date, and by Priority.
 * Changed Green Check Icon to Orange Circle (similar to lab 1) to be more crisp, and to match the color scheme for the priority exclamation points.
 * Tasks are now stored in a database, allowing concurrent editing

 ## Alternative Designs
 In our initial planning for how to implement task priority, we thought that we might denote the different levels of priority with a series of colored circles akin to a streetlight.
-However, we looked at other examples, and took inspiration from Apple's Reminders app, and chose exclamation points instead.
-We think that this was more user-friendly and particularly, color-blind friendly.
+However, we looked at other examples, and took inspiration from Apple's Reminders app which denoted priority with exclamation points instead.
+We think that this design is more user-friendly and particularly, color-blind friendly.

-We also decided to reshape and recolor the green checkmarks (that denoted completion) to orange circles.
-We think that this is a more crisp way to denote task completion, and the new color matches the color of the priority exclamation points.
+We also decided to reshape the checkmarks (see the lab 2 image above) that denoted completion to circles.
+We think that this is a more crisp way to denote task completion.
+After implementing the priority, we also decided to change the color to match the priority exclamation points in order to have a more unified color scheme.

 Old Green Checkmarks                    | New Orange Circles
 --------------------------------------- | ---------------------------------------